githubjakob/githubjakob.github.io/_posts/2024-07-07-oauth-web-message-response-mode.md

 windowRef.postMessage({message: "Hello from child page!"}, window.location.origin);
 ```

+We will see the messages data logged in the parent browser window.

-Now that we understand how to send and receive data through post message, we can see how OAuth makes use of it.
+Now that we understand how to send and receive data through post message, let's look at how OAuth makes use of it.

 ## Web message response mode in OAuth